keymapperorg/KeyMapper/docs/contributing.md

 Follow Google's Kotlin style guide. [https://developer.android.com/kotlin/style-guide](https://developer.android.com/kotlin/style-guide)

 ## Translating
 You can translate this project on the [CrowdIn page](https://crowdin.com/project/key-mapper).
 Translations will be merged into production once 70% of the language has been translated.
 This is to improve the user experience.
 If your language isn't available on the CrowdIn page then contact the developer so we can add it.
-Our contact details are in the footer of every page.
+Our contact details are in the footer of every page on this site.

 We really appreciate translators so thank you! 🙂